Stanislavius/CustomProgrammingLanguage/README.md

 # Description
 ## What it does?
-Executes code written in custom program language Autokrator (Autokrator or Autocrator is a Greek epithet applied to an individual who is unrestrained by superiors), grammar of which is described below.
+Executes code written in custom program language, grammar of which is described below.
 Which is similar to Python grammar, but not quite.

 ## Why?
 Mostly to demonstrate the possibilities of creating your own programming language.